 In contrast to the other clusters, EG showed constant population size with a slight decline towards the present, perhaps indicating that glacial cycles have not played an important role in its demographic history.
 Similar demographic patterns were found in populations of two central African Erythrophleum species (Duminil et al. 2015), though these exhibited a more pronounced decline in the last 50 Ka.
 Overall, our results indicate that demographic responses to past climate change have been different among populations of A. affinis across central Africa.
 Similar patterns of recent expansion were detected in populations of central African plants (Pineiro et al. 2017) and animals (Bell et al. 2017) as well as in studies on neotropical flora (Vitorino et al. 2016) and fauna (Batalha-Filho et al. 2012).

 We also find evidence to support the scenario presented by Anhuf et al. (2006) who proposed that coastal rain forests in central Africa acted as refugia during the LGM, though results again vary among regions.
 The modelled LGM distribution of A. affinis indicates that suitable habitat was concentrated continuously along the coast, from Cameroon to Gabon (Fig. 4B), like in the understory palm species Podococcus barteri (Faye et al. 2016).
 In addition, we uncovered fine-scale genetic structure and evidence for within-population dispersal eastwards in Cameroon (Fig. 2), demonstrating a possible out-of-refugia pattern in this area.
 By contrast, we did not find an inland pattern of migration in Gabon where dispersal was both eastwards and westwards from a more central area.
 This may be a result of there having been a large area with highly-suitable conditions (>0.8) during the LGM that extended further from the coast in Gabon than in Cameroon (Fig. 4), meaning that populations could persist and expand out of this area.
 In addition, we inferred more pronounced East-West clustering (Fig. 1) in Gabon than in Cameroon, which has been observed in at least four other CAR tree species (Hardy et al. 2013).

-Finally, the four retrieved clusters are found in allopatry or parapatry (Fig. 1A).
+The spatial diffusion approach has been shown to recover the true ancestral locations under a generative model that is the same as used for inference (Lemey et al. 2010).
+Related categorical approaches known as “mugration” discrete trait analysis (DTA) have received criticism and been largely replaced by structured coalescent approaches (De Maio et al. 2015).
+These issues may be applicable to continuous diffusion but no equivalent spatially-explicit coalescent implementation exists.
+As for any model, violations of its assumptions need to be considered and sampling bias is likely to be an issue for reconstructing the history of migration (Lemey et al. 2014; De Maio et al. 2015).
+The ways that this may affect a continuous mode are not well characterised and warrant further work.
+Given that our populations, in particular EG and GC, may have been underrepresented we must interpret our results with caution.Finally, the four retrieved clusters are found in allopatry or parapatry (Fig. 1A).
 This supports the hypothesis of incomplete mixing after post-glacial expansion and is similar to patterns found in other CAR species (Hardy et al. 2013) and within species from other TRF regions (Carnaval et al. 2009; Leite and Rogers 2013).
 Bringing our results together, it appears that refugia may have played a different role for populations in different areas, and that each has responded to past climate in change in its own way.

 5 CONCLUSIONS